 Posters Printed and Ready for Pick Up

-There is no need to struggle through airport security with bulky poster carrying cases or to take the chance that your hard work and research will be lost or misplaced during your travels.
-APHA’s official poster printing service, Research-Posters.com allows you to have your poster printed on recycled paper) and ready for pick up onsite!
+No need to struggle through airport security with bulky poster presentation carrying cases or to take the chance that your hard work and research will be lost or during your travels.
+APHA’s official poster printing service, Research-Posters.com allows you to have your poster presentation printed (on recycled paper) and ready for pick up onsite!
 Research-Posters offers this convenient service for less than it may cost you at FedExKinkos and without all of the additional headaches—and the template they provide follows APHA’s new preferred format.
-Once your presentation is finished, return your poster to the pickup desk and we'll ship it anywhere in the U.S. for $25.
-Find out more about Research-Posters.com.
+Once your presentation is finished, return your poster to the pickup desk and we'll ship it anywhere in the U.S.

 The poster distribution desk will be in the exhibit hall behind the poster presentation boards.
 Hours of operation are: